viccon/sturdyc/README.md

 )
 ```

-With the configuration above, we're essentially saying that we'd prefer if the
-data was refreshed once it's more than a minute old.
-However, if you're writing
-records with a 60 minute TTL, the cache will continously fallback to these if
+With a configuration like this, I would usually set the TTL for the distributed
+storage to something like an hour.
+However, if the cache queries the
+distributed storage and finds that a record is older than 1 minute (the second
+argument to the function), it will refresh the record from the underlying data
-the refreshes were to fail, so the interaction with the distributed storage
+source, and then write the updated value back to it.
+So the interaction with
-would look something like this:
+the distributed storage would look something like this:

 - Start by trying to retrieve the key from the distributeted storage.
 If the
   data is fresh, it's returned immediately and written to the in-memory cache.